Analysis | The surge of migration presents an unexpected challenge for Biden and his team

 Administration officials have blamed the Trump administration for some of its problems, claiming they inherited a broken and punitive system.
 But they have come face-to-face with the issue that has long nettled many Democrats: What to do when someone crosses the border illegally?
 In other words, just how strictly should the law be enforced and what are the consequences of either doing or not doing so?

-The issue of the border arose at the first Democratic debate in June 2019, a two-night event held in Miami.
+The issue of the border arose at the first Democratic presidential debate in June 2019, a two-night event held in Miami.
 On the first night, Julián Castro, the former housing secretary and former mayor of San Antonio, called for an end to criminal penalties for anyone crossing the border illegally, arguing that the violation should be reduced to a civil penalty.

 On the second night, the Democrats on the stage were all asked to raise their hand if they supported Castro’s call to decriminalize the border.
 All but two immediately showed their support, but one who did not was Biden.
 He seemed to equivocate by not fully raising his hand.